OLOG eNewsletter Term 1 Week 11

 Class borrowing times are posted on the Library door, and please remember for our younger years - NO BAG, NO BORROWING.

-QUIZ NIGHT: SATURDAY 28TH JUNE - .
-Sacred Heart College (Marcellin Campus).
+QUIZ NIGHT: SATURDAY 28TH JUNE - Location TBA.

 If you are a business or know of a business who would like to donate prizes / gift vouchers / any type of prize we would love to hear from you.
 Prizes will be awarded to best dressed table and we are hoping to have a wine wall, plus plenty of prizes to be won on the night.